 The job description looks great doesn’t it?
 ‘Teacher needed to work with bright, motivated, able pupils to celebrate learning and to oversee opportunities for extra curricular excellence’.
 Who, in the daily grind of detentions, homework chases and teenage mood swings, wouldn’t want to be a part of that?
-When schools began to consider implementing a G&T programme in the late 1990s the first action was to appoint a coordinator.
+When schools began to consider implementing a G&T program in the late 1990s the first action was to appoint a coordinator.
 Schools took many different stances over who to put in post; it could be a completely new appointment, from a main scale teacher given a management responsibility, to a new whole-school leadership role with membership of the senior management team.
 Or it could be added to an existing role, SENCO, head of department, assistant or deputy head.
 Just as every G&T student is very different in outlook, this was seemingly mirrored by their coordinator.

 At Casterton Community College, the figure of the G&T coordinator went through several Dr Who style transformations, with the post being occupied by three people in only four years.
 Whether this was because the role gave vital experience for promotion or because it was the poisoned chalice to escape from has still not been decided.
 The implementation of the teaching and learning responsibility (TLR) pay structure now makes a difference.
 The job description needs to be more carefully aligned with leadership for it to become a salaried post, or it could become comparable with the status of form tutor in the eyes of the person from the DfES – that is, not a staff management role.